ccau1/hexin-core/README.md

-# HEXIN Framework Core Library
+# HTTPeace Node Framework Core Library
-A list of core libraries for the HEXIN node framework
+A list of core libraries for the HTTPeace node framework

 Table of contents